n8henrie/n8henrie.github.io/_posts/2011-05-22-on-matters-zero-sum-sam-harris.md

         </p>

         <p>
-          Some of us are committed to playing lousy games in which it doesn’t much matter who wins.
-And then there are better games we might play…
+          Some of us are committed to playing lousy games in which it doesn't much matter who wins.
+And then there are better games we might play...
         </p>

         <p>